suco-gt/HPC-workshop-2/PartII/problems.md

 Although this is not relevant until later, recall that a **global read** occurs when you read an array from memory, and similarly a **global write** occurs when you write an array to memory.
 Ideally, you should reduce the extent to which you perform ``global`` operations, so that your code will have minimal overhead.
 Additionally, our grader (may) throw an error if you do something not nice!

+Credits to [Sasha Rush](https://github.com/srush/GPU-Puzzles/tree/main) for the problems.
+Similar problems are available at the link.

 # Grading

 For each problem, you can complete the code directly in ``nano`` or a code editor of your choice.
 Afterwards, once you've logged onto a node that contains a NVIDIA GPU that is CUDA-capable, you may run your code for the **n**th question as follows.